Oscar favorite ‘Anora’ wins best film, director and actor at the Independent Spirit Awards

 Sean Wang accepted best first feature and best first screenplay prizes for "Dìdi."
 He said it was special to be sharing the stage with one of his stars, Joan Chen, who was also nominated for the same award 25 years ago for "Xiu Xiu: The Sent Down Girl."

-The Netflix phenomenon "Baby Reindeer" also picked up several prizes, for actors Jessica Gunning and Nava Mau.
+The Netflix phenomenon "Baby Reindeer" also picked up several prizes, for actors Richard Gadd, Jessica Gunning and Nava Mau.

 Mau, who is trans, spoke about the importance of actors sticking together “as we move into this next chapter.”